chauhanabhay1248/AboutGo/README.md

 **Variables:**
 ```
 - var newVariable <type> = 1000 -
-    here var is use to define new variable and newVariable should be in camelCase format
+    ` here var is use to define new variable and newVariable should be in camelCase format.
-    type [ which is OPTIONAL ] can be: int, float64, string bool
+    ` type [ which is OPTIONAL ] can be: int, float64, string bool.
 - newVariable := 1000 -
     a way to declare ans assign a new variable
 - const newVariable = 100 -
-    here we can't change the newVariable value further
+    here we can't change the newVariable value further.
-- we have use `` for "", where `` can be use for multiline string but "" can't
+- we have use `` for "", where `` can be use for multiline string but "" can't.
+- interface {} -
+    it represents the empty interface, it can hold value of any type.
 ```